 Free things to do in La Jolla: Map and Atlas Museum

-The Map and Atlas Museum of La Jolla offers free entry in an effort to foster an appreciation of the geography, history, politics, and artistic beauty of antique collectible maps and atlases.
+You’ll gain an appreciation of the geography, history, politics, and artistic beauty of antique collectible maps and atlases.

 The Map and Atlas Museum of La Jolla